Campbell River Fishing Calendar & Reports

 May

 May brings fishing closer to shore as big Chinooks follow schools of herring and needlefish.
-The beautiful spring scenery and warm weather enhance the fishing experience.

 June